thepaiger/Pet-Search-Project/README.md

         _links: {self: {…}, type: {…}, organization: {…}}

 ## Wireframes:
-### The proposed layout and design of your app.
-Create mockups for your views.
-If your are creating multiple views including both desktop and mobile formats, and consider whether or not you need to account for landscape and portrait orientations.
-Please use a digital tool to complete your wireframe.
   * https://whimsical.com/EM56yA3fQrtiGH8Vfck5Qe
-    * IN PROGRESS

 ## MVP:
-### A list of features you will need to build in order to meet the Minimum Viable Product.
-This will be the rubric your project will be graded against.
   1. Built with HTML, CSS, and JavaScript.
   2. Styled using Flexbox or Grid.
   3. Use fetch to make a request to an external data source and insert some of the retrieved data on to the DOM.